axelgalicia/private-blockchain-service/README.md

 Simple **RESTFul** API to retrieve and create Blocks from a private Blockchain.

+This project was created using **Express JS** framework to facilitate the creation of the REST API.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.